emilianoyoung/ai/_posts/_archive/2019-12-12-scientists-use-machine-learning-algorithms-to-map-out-10-billion-cells-from-human-bodies-in-fight-against-cancer.md

 ---
 category: news
 title: "Scientists use machine-learning algorithms to map out 10 billion cells from human bodies in fight against cancer"
 excerpt: "Microsoft movie tried to Azure Ignite attendees about CPU side-channel flaws ... a research lab focused cancer treatment in New York, described machine learning as a toolbox for building the Human Cell Atlas.
-The project aims to turn data from billions ..."
+The project aims to turn data from billions of tissue sample cells into 3D maps so scientists can visualize our bodies down at the ..."
 publishedDateTime: 2019-12-12T16:12:00Z
 sourceUrl: https://www.theregister.co.uk/2019/12/11/ai_cell_map/
 ampUrl: https://www.theregister.co.uk/AMP/2019/12/11/ai_cell_map/